Q: What is a Chinese herb?

 Q: Could you offer me some precautions for taking herbs?

-Like anything else you put in your body, you should be taking a certain amount of caution when you take Chinese herbs.
+A: Like anything else you put in your body, you should be taking a certain amount of caution when you take Chinese herbs.
 For instance, some herbs are too strong for pregnant women and may cause miscarriage.
 Certain foods can have adverse effects on the herbal therapy.
 Generally speaking, when taking Chinese herbs, one should avoid food that is greasy, strong tasting or fragrant, difficult to digest (such as beef), or irritating to the digestive system (like spicy food).
 It is always a good idea to get advice from a herbalist before you take Chinese herbs.

 Q: How are herbs taken?